Amihari Onsen Ski Resort

 Pros

-• Like many other Iwate ski resorts, competition for the fresh powder is highly likely to be zilch.
+• Like many other Iwate ski resorts, competition for the fresh powder is usually low.

-• Barely anyone goes there, so lift queues are unlikely to ever be a problem either.
+• Barely anyone goes there so the lift queues are unlikely to be a problem.

 • Amihari Onsen makes a great base to explore other Iwate ski resorts (and Tazawako), which are also good little spots for powder hounds.